-There is a school of thought that says presbyopia is not an inevitable consequence of aging, but instead is the result of years of improper nutrition, stress, inadequate exercise, and faulty oxygenation of the body.
+However, there is a also a less known school of thought that says presbyopia is not an inevitable consequence of aging, but instead the result of years of improper nutrition, stress, inadequate exercise, and faulty oxygenation of the body.

 This article shares with you how save your eyesight from this “inevitable” aging condition and delay potentially blinding diseases such as cataracts and retinal detachment.

 It typically occurs when a person reaches age of 40.

 In fact, the word’s origins are from the Greek words “presby” which means old and “opia” which means vision.

 Our eyes are relaxed when they are in focus for distance vision.
 As we move to closer objects, we need to contact the ciliary muscles and change the shape of the crystalline lens in order to see up close (all these activities are done involuntarily).